So, your dream job is up for grabs and you're excited about writing your application.

 The SAR method is also a great way to describe your achievements, and can be used throughout your resume.

-So keep SAR in mind next time you are updating your resume, cover letter and of course, in a specific response to the KSC.
+So keep SAR in mind next time you are updating your resume, cover letter, prepping for job interviews, and of course, in a specific response to the KSC.